billierinaldi/yarn-native-services-examples/accumulo/README.md

 docker run -it accumulo /launch.sh ac1
 ```

+You will be prompted for a number of sensitive properties, including the Accumulo root user password.

 Create a client image:
 ```
 docker run -t --name accumulo-ac1 accumulo /setup_client.sh ac1